osfx/open_exchange_rates/lib/spec2/README.md

 1. Fork it ( https://github.com/waterlink/spec2.cr/fork )
 2. Create your feature branch (git checkout -b my-new-feature)
-3. Commit your changes (git commit -am 'Add some feature')
+3. Commit your changes (git commit -am "Add some feature")
 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request